PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-09 09:59:10
+Last updated: 2024-04-09 10:00:27
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn